Return to Home Page.................. Page in Progress...............

 These studies entailed the design, construction and implementation of a device "the reaction tube " that could be combined with our cluster source and allow for the measurement of cluster reactivity as a function of size.
 Working in conjunction with M. Morse on AP2, we successfully implemented and tested "the reaction tube" allowing for these studies.
 Experiments were performed on clusters of various transition metals (i.e. Fe, Ni, Co, etc.) with selected reactants such as D2, N2 and CO.
 The results of this work showed that the reactivity of metal clusters depends on the reactant, cluster size, and metal.
 It also demonstrated that reactivity can change dramatically as a function of cluster size for a particular metal and reactant.

-Postdoctoral Research Scientist (May 1985 through April 1987 with Dr, R. R. Freeman) Electromagnetic Phenomena Research Department
+Postdoctoral Member of Technical Staff (May 1985 through April 1987 with Dr, R. R. Freeman) Electromagnetic Phenomena Research Department

 This research involved the development of an apparatus capable of producing negative and positive cluster ions (carbon, silicon, germanium, etc.) which were then mass selected and used in photodissociation experiments.
-The work was an extension of a collaboration formed with L. Bloomfield during my time at Rice University, following which I became his replacement.
+The work was an extension of a collaboration formed in Dec.
+1984 with L. Bloomfield, following which I became his replacement.
 These experiments resulted in new information regarding photofragmentation patterns as a function of cluster size and were used to infer relative stability and possible structures.
 My most notable contribution to this collaboration was to provide L. Bloomfield with a first hand look and knowledge of the cluster source / experimental set-up and to suggest we investigate carbon in order to address some of the questions that arose from earlier works (i.e. Pitzer et. al. and Rohlfing et. al.)

 The initial experiments of this collaboration involved producing neutral clusters that were then photoionized, mass selected and photodissociated using 532 nm light.
 This work focused on the photodissociation of mass selected silicon and germanium cluster cations ( n=2 to 12 ) and one particular carbon cluster cation C60+.
 The results for silicon (Sin+ ) showed the dominant photodissociation channel to be the loss of a neutral atom up to and including n=8, although for n=8 the loss of Si2 was seen as a strong secondary channel.
 Above n=8 the loss of a neutral molecular fragment was observed to be the dominate channel.
 For C60+ the loss of a neutral C2 was observed.